Creative formatting

 Every form factor starts with your creative, or the content of your mail piece.
 Lob’s core technology is built around modern APIs that remove the typical complexities and limitations of the print and mail industry.
 We can accept static PDFs, but similar to email sends, HTML enables dynamic personalization so each and every mail piece is unique.

-Artboard or layout templates can be found under each mail format (see Mail piece design specs).
-Or, visit Lob's Template Gallery on our website for pre-designed templates to help you get started; you can download these to use as inspiration and a guide to create your own designs.
+Artboard or layout templates can be found under each mail format (see ).
+Or, visit Lob's on our website for pre-designed templates to help you get started; you can download these to use as inspiration and a guide to create your own designs.

 We recommend designing your direct mail in HTML to enable personalized content at scale.
 HTML allows you to include dynamic merge variables, similar to how you would personalize an email campaign, to maximize engagement and conversions.